ACCIDDA/AMPH_Forecast_Suite/README.md

 - Setting up appropriate directory structure
 - Pulling and manipulating data to use with forecasting models
 - Providing helper functions to translate data between different package formats
-- Running forecasts using multiple packages
+- Running forecasts and nowcast using multiple packages
 - Ensembling, visualizing, and evaluating forecasts
 - Producing outputs compatible with forecast hubs and evaluation tools